nuvolaris/olaris/remote/README.md

 Distribution happens automatically before execution of a remote task when you change a task.

-You can force a distribution with command `nuv refresh`.
+You can force a distribution with command `nuv remote client refresh`.

 The logger helps with the distriution.
 When it starts, it forces a referesh and also when a new server join a distribution.